ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 - next day walk to barber and back: women talking about bees, Mr. Bee's comments on broncos, red flag yellow shirt girl, red shirt "tu es mi corazon" guy, Hacha y Machete playing at Cheeky's (that was pretty funny tbh), possible higher grounds producer sighting (dont really need more details than you making an assumption based on a later group photo + them tailing red flag girl), the subway Persona reference, followed by you taking the bait and going home to play Persona, and getting a hint about "breaking into the entertainment industry"
 - rant aloud in your apartment that you get it, and your initial reaction was this: _Look, I'll go with it, but you have to make things alright with my sister and parents as well since they obviously fucked up here more than I did_
 - after taking another day, you tell whomever's listening that you're not interested, most primarily because they said some shit about bucking me like a bronco.
 Internally you thought there was no _way_ the Boss themselves said that, but there was only one way to find out: reject the dangle, even if it was for real
 - make quick call to mom to see how real this shit may be, she starts talking about 70 year olds like it's someting special, felt like enough of a hint + her dialogue matched up heavily wiht Mr. Bee's dialogue, constnatly referring to a "70 year old bronco bucker" -- first of all, listen to that statement.
 That guy lives alone?
 Get the fuck out of here.
 You find me a 70 year old bronco bucker.
 That seems way too old for taht shit to me, but I digress.
-The emphasis on the age given someone else's then age was to me an indicator that both Mr. Bee, my barber, and Eula Morissette, my mother, were being directed by the same chain of command
+The emphasis on the age given someone else's then age was to me an indicator that both Mr. Bee, my barber, and Lanette McClure, my mother, were being directed by the same chain of command
 - tell whoever's listening including your parents that if you want, tell your people to send someone to kill me, I'd rather that at this point.
 I figure'd it was the most dramatic rejection I could come up with at the time
 - end with taking a walkt o the store on Saturday and seeing a 40 year old man wearing a clean, newish Notorius B.I.G.
 "Ready to die" t shirt (the one with the baby like on the album cover), thought it was funny, well, at least it was awhile since I saw a Biggie Tshirt.